Austedo and Austedo XR (deutetrabenazine) for Huntington’s disease

 Deutetrabenazine, the active ingredient in both Austedo and Austedo XR, is structurally similar to Xenazine (tetrabenazine), the first approved therapy for Huntington’s-associated chorea.

 However, the newer molecule is deuterated, meaning it was modified with a nontoxic form of hydrogen called deuterium, which makes it harder to break down.
-This allows deutetrabenazine to remain longer in the body and to reduce dosing frequency relative to Xenazine — which is taken up to three times a day.
+This allows deutetrabenazine to remain in the body longer, and to reduce dosing frequency relative to Xenazine — which is taken as many as three times a day.

 While Austedo is administered twice daily, Austedo XR is an extended-release formulation that allows once-daily dosing.

-In following years, Austedo also became available for people with Huntington’s-associated chorea in several other countries, including China, Australia, Israel, and Brazil.
+In the following years, Austedo also became available for people with Huntington’s-associated chorea in several other countries, including Australia, Brazil, China, and Israel.

-It is not currently approved in the European Union and the U.K., but some patients in those countries may be eligible for treatment as part of an Unsolicited Ethical Unlicensed Medicine program that aims to provide access to therapies approved in other countries.
+It is not approved in the European Union or in the U.K., but some patients in those countries may be eligible for treatment as part of an Unsolicited Ethical Unlicensed Medicine program that aims to provide access to therapies approved in other countries.

 Austedo XR was granted FDA approval for chorea in adults with Huntington’s in February 2023.
 This form is not yet approved in any other countries.